commercelayer/commercelayer-cli-plugin-triggers/README.md

 ### `commercelayer shipment:purchase ID`

-Send this attribute if you want to purchase this shipment with the selected rate..
+Send this attribute if you want to purchase this shipment with the selected rate.

 ```
 USAGE